integrated-land-simulator/model_description/descript/matsiro.md

 where $Ro_s$ is the saturation excess runoff (Dunne runoff), $Ro_i$ is the infiltration excess runoff (Horton runoff), and $Ro_o$ is the overflow of the uppermost soil layer, these three being classified as the surface runoff; and $Ro_b$ is the groundwater runoff.

-However, when taking snow-fed wetland into account (Nitta et al., 2017), part of the surface water will be stored in a surface tank and runoff to rivers will be delayed, which leads to an increase in land surface wetness and hence evaporation in water-limited regimes.
+However, when taking snow-fed wetland into account [@Nitta2017-hz], part of the surface water will be stored in a surface tank and runoff to rivers will be delayed, which leads to an increase in land surface wetness and hence evaporation in water-limited regimes.
 Please refer to Wetland section for the details.

 ### Estimation of mean water table depth